 Luckily, the wall bricks were loose, and I was able to expose the wall enough for Minikatz to decide to flee.

-By the way, the mother cat was the lucky cat from the restaurant, who in the meantime also got her food from time to time with us.
+By the way, the mother cat was the tortoiseshell cat from the restaurant, who in the meantime also got her food from time to time with us.

 She was trusting and friendly as Watches.